 Enrollment Services provides School Readiness and Voluntary Pre-K eligibility and enrollment services for families on all funding levels.

 For all eligibility categories, specialists will have an eligibility manual containing fee charts and program guidelines necessary for determining eligibility.
 Hard copies of all client files are available for reference.
 Eligibility will be completed manually.
-Family Service staff will utilize hard copy provider information stored by Compliance.
-Once all systems become available, Family Services staff will input manually processed paperwork into OEL’s database.
+Family Service staff will utilize hard copy provider information stored by Compliance staff.
+Once all systems become available, Family Services staff will input manually processed paperwork into DEL’s database.
 Manual tracking for reports will continue to be implemented.

 CHILD CARE RESOURCE AND REFERRAL SERVICES